-Combining a few of the world’s greatest things, we are collaborating to create the first-ever craft beer made with Solar Honey.
+Combining a few of the world’s greatest things, we are collaborating to create the first-ever craft beer made with honey from pollinator-friendly solar arrays.
 Join us at 56 Brewing’s garden to growler taproom for this special event to celebrate and try this one-of-a-kind beer.
 Owners and brewers Kale Johnson and Nick Chute drew on inspiration and input from farm-to-table innovators from Spoon and Stable to create a deliciously crushable crisp summer beer.

 Proceeds from the happy hour will be donated to Fresh Energy.
 All are welcome to join us at this free event.
 Registration is encouraged but not required.
 Hope to see you there!

-Our friends at Bolton Bees work with solar developers, and with companies who purchase solar energy, to place and manage beehives at pollinator-friendly solar sites.
-Solar Honey is a trademark exclusively used for honey produced on or adjacent to a pollinator-friendly solar array.
+Beekeepers work with solar developers, and with companies who purchase solar energy, to place and manage beehives at pollinator-friendly solar sites.
+Honey bees forage for pollen and nectar within three miles of the hive and beekeepers have the peace of mind knowing that these hives won’t be directly sprayed with crop protection products.
+Honey produced on or adjacent to pollinator-friendly solar arrays is then extracted and bottled separately from other honey.

 Thursday, March 29, 2018